Economics Club and Honorary Society

 It has been our experience that both students and faculty benefit when there is an opportunity to get to know one another outside the classroom.
 Fortunately, the department has organized a campus club known formally as the Economics Club that is open to anyone interested in economics.
 Our goals include providing various social and academic activities as well as providing information on employment opportunities.
 On-campus activities include guest speakers in such areas as economic forecasting, city planning, banking, public utilities regulation, labor problems, and health economics.
 Off-campus activities include occasional parties and field trips to such places as the Federal Reserve Bank of Cleveland and professional meetings such as the Midwest Economics Association.
 All students will receive notice of upcoming activities and everyone is encouraged to attend.
 Don't make the mistake of going through four years of college without becoming involved!

 The Economics Department at The University of Akron received a charter in 1966 as the IOTA Chapter of Omicron Delta Epsilon (ODE).
 The objectives of this international organization are to recognize scholastic achievement and to promote closer ties between students and faculty in the same school and with economists at other schools.
 A publication outlet for promising undergraduate and graduate student papers in The American Economist, the Journal of Omicron Delta Epsilon, is also an added benefit of ODE membership.
+Further details about this organization can be found here.

 Currently, ODE has over 120 chapters with more than 28,000 members.
 To become a member of this organization undergraduate candidates must have: